GeorgeTheDatalyst/Customer-Churn-Analysis/README.md

 ---
 # PowerBI Connection.
-This cleaned table was then connected to Power BI using the inbuilt data import funtionalities for further analysis and visualization.
+This cleaned table was then connected to Power BI using the inbuilt data import funtionalities by connecting SQL Server with PowerBI for further analysis and visualization.

 ---
 # 📊 Customer Churn Analysis